Puebla · Must-see

 Flying

-Puebla has its own small airport (PBC) at Huejotzingo, about 30 to 45 minutes from the centre, with limited domestic and a few US connections.
-Most travelers still fly into Mexico City (MEX) and take the direct airport-to-Puebla bus, which is simpler than it sounds and skips the capital’s traffic.
+Puebla has its own small airport, Hermanos Serdán (PBC), out at Huejotzingo about 30–45 minutes from the centre, with limited domestic routes and a few US connections (Houston among them).
+Most travelers still fly into Mexico City (MEX) and take the direct airport bus, because the flight options into PBC are thin and often no cheaper once you add the connection.

 Driving